Environment Variables#

 • warn prints a warning on stderr and continues execution;

-If this variable is not set, or has empty an value, memory checks are disabled.
+If this variable is not set, or has an empty value, it has the same effect as the value none - memory checks are disabled.

 Note